k9mil/eagle/README.md

 Any further information about this application is available under --help.

+## Tests

+To ensure the software is working as intended, you can run the tests by typing in "go test -v" in your terminal, inside /cmd/.

 ## License

 Licensed under the MIT License - see the [LICENSE file](https://github.com/k9mil/eagle/blob/master/LICENSE) for more details.